jadecobra/python_tdd_exercises/source/truth_table/test_truth_table_tests.rst

     def logical_negation(something):
         return not something

-  1 test passes with 19 failures to go, progress!
-The terminal_ shows :ref:`AttributeError<what causes AttributeError?>`
+  1 test passes with 19 failures to go, progress! the terminal_ is your friend and shows :ref:`AttributeError<what causes AttributeError?>`

   .. code-block:: python